 Mikumi National Park is the fourth (4th) largest national Park in Tanzania as well as the most accessible when traveling from Dar es Salaam the largest city in Tanzania.
 The park can be explored in just two days making it an ideal destination for those on a busy schedule and yet they wish to do some game viewing.
-After the completion of the highway that connects Dar es Salaam to Mikumi park gate, this has become a major safari destination especially for those taking a short weekend Tanzania Safari Adventure from the city.
+After the completion of the highway that connects Dar es Salaam to Mikumi Park’s gate, this has become a major safari destination, especially for those taking a short weekend Tanzania Safari Adventure from the city.
 The large number of wild animals that have been recorded here in addition to its proximity to the city have made it the most visited park in the whole of Tanzania.

 Sample our 3 days safari in Mikumi National Park, or look at our longer safari package that includes Mikumi the 10 days Southern Tanzania safari.

 Mikumi National Park is located close to Morogoro and covers an area of 3230 square kilometers.
-To the south it is bordered by the renowned Selous Game Reserve, while the Uluguru Mountains and the Udzungwa mountains are on the other side.
+To the south, it is bordered by the renowned Selous Game Reserve, while the Uluguru Mountains and the Udzungwa Mountains are on the other side.
 It was formed in 1964 and today it has a wide variety of wildlife.